michael-spengler/fairness/README.md

 We'd like to "re-create" [this](https://youtube.com/watch?v=fW8amMCVAJQ&t=2s) video with half naked, bodypainted CULTDancers.

 The first fellow in the video might be @MrOmodulus

+## CULT Matches
+It might be cool to provide a CULT Dating App soon, connecting people who support the right things.
+Details could be specified by Mimi in the context of her master thesis.

 ## CULT Pot
 Inspired by [pulsepot.io](https://pulsepot.io), it might be a good idea to gamify learning and onboarding.